|

 Extreme | Highest fatality rate of all eight thousanders |

-The top 10 highest peaks in the world are the tallest mountains on Earth, all exceeding 8,000 meters and located in the Himalayas and Karakoram ranges.
+The ten highest mountains in the world represent the ten tallest mountains on earth and are all above 8,000 meters in height.

 Share with Friends: